Health Systems through Crisis and Recovery

 The Course aims to:

-- Analyse and reflect upon the challenges faced by health actors in countries affected or recovering from a conflict;
+• Analyse and reflect upon the challenges faced by health actors in countries affected or recovering from severe stress;

 The Course is taught in English.
 It is intensive in nature and demands from participants a pro-active attitude.
 Interaction with the trainers is encouraged through the use of case studies and practical exercises.
 Ample space is devoted to testimonies and reflections drawn from the personal experience of trainers and trainees.